In-Home Dog Obedience Training

 Speaking of Socializing, follow us on Facebook and Instagram.

-Seasons change and the weather changes which can create a bit of atmospheric turbulence resulting in a lot of…noise.
-I love a good thunderstorm but the dogs, not so much.
-They let me know loudly when there is a thunderstorm (as if I didn’t notice!).
-Once I assume the leadership role and let them know its safe, they settle down quickly and only let out a warning bark if there is a particularly loud thunderclap.
+While I love a good thunderstorm, the dogs, not so much.
+They used to let me know loudly when there was a thunderstorm or fireworks (as if I didn’t notice!).
+Because I have assumed the leadership role and I let them know that it’s safe, they settle down quickly and only let out a warning bark if there is a particularly loud noise.
 Unfortunately this is not the case for many dogs and it was not the case for us in the beginning.
-Many dogs are frightened by loud noises such as thunder, fireworks, etc.

 This is what has worked for all three of my dogs:

-Remembering that dogs want to be the Sentries and they want us to be the Leaders, they want to let us know that something is happening (See my article on the Homepage).
-Our response can affect their behavior.
+Dogs ogs want to be the Sentries and they want us to be the Leaders, they want to let us know that something is happening.
+Consequently, our response will affect their behavior.
 If we do not let them know that everything is fine, they may continue to bark or cower.

 Associate the Noise With Something Positive

 Using a higher-value treat (A Word About Treats), we can associate good things with the noise.
-Once you recognize that a noisy event is imminent, grab a handful of treats that your dog really likes, get your dog’s attention and every time a thunderclap, etc. occurs, use a happy yet calm voice and your Praise Phrase as you give your dog a small treat (A Word About Words).
+Once you recognize that a noisy event is imminent, grab a handful of treats that your dog really likes, get your dog’s attention and every time a thunderclap, etc. occurs, use a happy yet calm voice and your Praise Phrase as you give your dog a small treat.
 Do not acknowledge their behavior or try to comfort them.
 Just keep giving the treats and phrase every time there is a loud noise.

 Teaching “Safe”